What is in this leaflet

 Your body makes cholesterol, but it also comes from food.
 The body balances the cholesterol it makes with the cholesterol it gets from food.
 This means if more cholesterol comes from food, less is made by the body.
 However, if you eat a high-fat diet, your body may not keep this balance and your cholesterol levels rise.

 Too much cholesterol or triglycerides can be a problem.
 When you have high levels of cholesterol, it may 'stick' to the inside of your blood vessels instead of being carried to the parts of the body where it is needed.
 Over time this can form hard areas (called plaque) on the walls of blood vessels, making it more difficult for the blood to flow.
-This blocking of your blood vessels can lead to heart attacks, angina and stroke.
+This blocking of your blood vessels can lead to coronary heart disease (such as heart attacks and angina) and stroke.
 High cholesterol is more likely to occur with certain diseases or if you have a family history of high cholesterol.

 There is usually no symptoms of high cholesterol or triglycerides.
 Your doctor can measure your cholesterol and triglycerides with a blood test.